yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 ![cutover](/images/migrate/cutover.png)

-Finally, if you need to switch back to the source database (because the current YugabyteDB system is not working as expected), you can switch back your database.
+Finally, if you need to switch back to the source database (because the current YugabyteDB system is not working as expected), you can cutover to your source database.

 ![initiate-cutover-to-source](/images/migrate/fall-back-switchover.png)